heroesofcode/xrun/README.md

 👏 Congratulations, no errors were found!!!
 ```

-If all tests present errors, a table will be presented with the information and another table with only the errors.
+If all tests present errors, a table will be presented with the information and another `table with only the errors`.

 ```
 CoordinatorTests